Top 18 Raunchy Movies Like 'Malena' Everyone Should Watch

 Following the story of a young American studying in Paris in 1968 during the student riots, the story documents the events that follow when the American student strikes up a friendship with a French brother and sister—a bond that hinges on their mutual love for cinema.

 Unlike Malèna, however, this film does not deal with adult-minor relationship, but still manages to portray an unsettling and uncomfortable kind of love.
-Starring Michael Pitt, Louis Garrel, and Eva Green, The Dreamers is yet another masterstroke of cinema by Bernardo Bertolucci with dialogues that brings the movie alive with refreshing laugher and joy, albeit with unexpected twists.
+Starring Michael Pitt, Louis Garrel, and Eva Green, is yet another masterstroke of cinema by Bernardo Bertolucci with dialogues that brings the movie alive with refreshing laugher and joy, albeit with unexpected twists.
+The Dreamers

 The Dreamers deserves more attention and is available for streaming on Netflix.